 Bedia in Birmingham.
 José Bedia joins a roster of “Global South” artists in Third Space/Shifting Conversations about Contemporary Art at the Birmingham Museum of Art in Birmingham, Alabama.
 The first large show of contemporary art from the museum’s own collection, it includes more than 100 works by such artists as Kerry James Marshall, Ebony Patterson, and William Christenberry.

 Parlá in Savannah.
 The Savannah College of Art and Design (SCAD) welcomes alumnus José Parla with Roots, a show of recent artworks, including many shown during Miami Art Basel in December.
-Parlá’s grandfather, Agustin Parlá, was one of Cuba’s first aviator, who flew between Key West and Mariel on a bi-plane made of sugarcane and bamboo, which he named “Caña Brava.”
+Parlá’s grandfather, Agustin Parlá, was one of Cuba’s first aviators, who flew between Key West and Mariel on a bi-plane made of sugarcane and bamboo, which he named “Caña Brava.”
 A photograph of his grandfather is the inspiration for the exhibition, which opened this past Tuesday, February 7, and runs through July 16.

 Alfonzo in New York.
 A late work by Carlos Alfonzo (1950–1991) is now on view in Fast Forward: Painting from the 1980s at the Whitney Museum of American Art.
 “Told, made shortly before the artist died, is layered with spiritual and occult motifs and violently inscribed with a network of curving lines, evoking a sense of inner struggle,” the exhibition commentary reads.
 “A scythe is juxtaposed with an infinity symbol as if to suggest that physical death is not necessarily the end.”
 The show, which opened late last month, runs through May 14.